Break a leg

-"Break a leg" is a typical English idiom used in the context of theatre or other performing arts to wish a performer "good luck".
+"Break a leg" is an English-language idiom used in the context of theatre or other performing arts to wish a performer "good luck".
 An ironic or non-literal saying of uncertain origin (a dead metaphor), "break a leg" is commonly said to actors and musicians before they go on stage to perform or before an audition.
-Though the term likely originates in German, the English expression is first attributed in the 1930s or possibly 1920s, originally documented without specifically theatrical associations.
-Among professional dancers, the traditional saying is not "break a leg", but the French word "merde".
+Though a similar and potentially related term seems to have first existed in German without theatrical associations, the English theatre expression with its luck-based meaning is first attributed in the 1930s or possibly 1920s.